 HIKES NEAR MOALBOAL

-I like to do 1-2 waterfalls during the day and then finish with a sunset hike or reverse the schedule with a sunrise hike followed by some waterfalls.
+I like to visit one or two waterfalls during the day and then finish with a sunset hike or reverse the schedule with a sunrise hike followed by some waterfalls.
 Again, all of these hikes are within about an hour from Moalboal for the most part.
 Casino Peak is a little longer but I did drive there from Moalboal (and most people do) so it’s on the list.

 SUNRISE HIKE TO OSMENA PEAK

-From Alegria, we organized motorbike to take both myself, a friend and of course the driver to Osmena Peak.
+From Alegria, we organized a motorbike to take both myself, a friend, and of course the driver to Osmena Peak.
 It was only $10 per person return and was a 1.5-hour journey each way.
 It was very uncomfortable but the budget option.

 You could take a car here but it would be much more expensive.
 We had to leave before 4 am in order to make it to the summit before sunrise.